bryanlharris/edsm/docs/functions/sanity.md

 ## `initialize_schemas_and_volumes`

 Create catalogs, schemas and external volumes referenced by the settings.
 History schemas are added when enabled.
+When a history schema does not exist a warning is emitted before the schema is created.
 An error is raised if multiple catalogs or schemas are discovered.

-## `warn_missing_history_schema`

-Check whether the history schema referenced by the settings exists.
-If the schema is missing, a warning message is printed and the schema is created using `create_schema_if_not_exists`, producing the same INFO message as other schema creations.

 ## `validate_s3_roots`